jmlisowski/simplelib.js/README.md

 <script src="filename.js"></script>
 ```
 you can replace filename with whatever you want, but keep the .js there and make sure to actually make that file!
-Or you can just download it for yourself.
 ### Why did you make this?
 Because I could.
 And to make coding more easy and accessible to people.
 Thanks for trying out and criticism is needed as it is helpful!
 [Main Website(Click Me!)](https://jmlisowski.github.io)